bgplab/bgplab/docs/basic/b-max-prefix.md

 # Limit the Number of Accepted BGP Prefixes

-Numerous global BGP routing incidents are caused by fat fingers, including those in which a network running BGP starts advertising an enormous amount of BGP prefixes[^RD].
+Numerous global BGP routing incidents are caused by fat fingers, including those in which a BGP autonomous system starts advertising an enormous amount of BGP prefixes[^RD].
 Most BGP implementations contain mechanisms that shut down BGP sessions with neighbors that advertise excessive BGP prefixes; you'll practice them in this lab exercise.

 [^RD]: Most often caused by careless route redistribution and lack of output filters.

 ![Lab topology](topology-max-prefix.png)

-!!!
-Warning
-    Recent Ansible releases broke the Ansible playbook used within the **netlab config** command.
-You must use *netlab* release `1.7.2-post1` or later to run this lab.
-Upgrade _netlab_ with the `sudo pip3 install --upgrade networklab` command or a similar command, depending on your Python setup.

 ## Existing BGP Configuration